 - Choi et al (2014) observed a similar pattern in two patients with "acute cerebellar dysfunction".
 We have seen this once ourselves.

 - One would also think that patients with myasthenia gravis, after taking their medication, might also show backup saccades.

 - One might also conjecture that in Meniere's disease with hydrops, vestibular function might improve due to larger "pipes" in the inner ear, and result in a transient backup saccade pattern.
 As Meniere's is usually unilateral, one might expect some asymmetry.

 Meniere's disease ?

 One would think that fluctuating gain in Meniere's disease might be easily detected with the VHIT.
 Theoretically, gain should go up in hydrops, and drop after hydrops is resolved (i.e. during an attack).
 In this regard, Lee et al (2016) reported widely variable results in 14 patients during attacks of MD.
 They tested all 6 canals in many patients, providing a profusion of results.
 The gain was either normal (67%), decreased (19%)or increased (14%).
 Results were not very different towards the good ear either.
 On the other hand, caloric responses were decreased in 64% towards the "bad" ear.
 Yacovino et al (2017, 2018) have reported similar findings.

-While at first look, this report suggests VHIT is not an effective method in a Meniere's attack, we don't think the story is over here.
+While at first look, these reports suggests VHIT is not an effective method in a Meniere's attack, we don't think the story is over here.
 Looking for a change in vestibular function, rather than an absolute value might be more effective.
 Additionally, using the vertical canal VHIT may have diluted the data with random error, as vertical canal VHIT techology is still more primative (lacking torsional eye movement processing).